Update to standard libcloud 2.x

 - Ran local nodemanager integration tests: passed OK, now running all the tests on Jenkins before merging.

-#20 Updated by Lucas Di Pentima over 1 year ago
+#20 Updated by Lucas Di Pentima about 2 years ago

 Libcloud 2.3.0 is released.
 The final commit wasn't exactly the one that we used as 2.2.2.dev4 but close, here's the diff:

-#21 Updated by Lucas Di Pentima over 1 year ago
+#21 Updated by Lucas Di Pentima about 2 years ago

 Updates at 8e2a634e2 - branch